-The National College of Art and Design Progress Report submission was received on 1 February 2016.
-Documentation was circulated by the Rapporteur to Progress Report Panel members in advance of a full-day meeting convened on 10 March 2016.
+The Hibernia College Progress Report submission was received on 1 February 2016, followed by a number of clarifications sought by the Panel.
+Documentation was circulated by the Rapporteur to Progress Report Panel members in advance of a full day meeting convened on 10 March 2016.
 The purpose of this meeting was to review the documentation and discuss conclusions with regard to further accreditation.